Will I lose muscle on weight loss medication?

 Last reviewed: April 2026Based on 3 clinical trialsEvery claim linked to source

-Yes — some lean mass loss happens with any weight loss.
-But DEXA scans show that 75–79% of weight lost on newer medications is fat.
-Resistance training and protein are the two best ways to protect your muscle.
+Some lean mass loss happens with any weight loss.
+Body scans show that 75–79% of weight lost on newer medications is fat.

 Semaglutide (Wegovy)